New World Best Hatchet Builds: Tank, Life Staff And Bow

 An overview of the Hatchet skill tree in the Great Axe build.

-Before we get into the Great Axe skill tree, we shall first discuss the Hatchet skill tree for this build.
+Before we get into the Great Axe skill tree, we shall discuss the Hatchet skill tree for this build.
 All the skills mentioned below are well suited to make a hatchet tank build and are particularly oriented for this tank build.

 The Hatchet has two skill trees, Berserker and Throwing.
 Here are our recommendations for developing these skills to complete your build.